 Turned into the luxury Hotel Byron at the end of the 19th century, in 1918 the building was bought by Nullo Baldini, who wanted it to house the federation of cooperatives.

 In 1922 it was set on fire by a fascist group led by Italo Balbo and Dino Grandi that partly compromised the structure.

-Since then, there is another building in its place, where the official function rooms and offices of the Province are located.
+Since then, there is another neo-romantic building in its place, where the official function rooms and offices of the Province are located.

 The Rasponi crypt

 It is possible to access the Rasponi crypt from the side portico of the building overlooking the beautiful Piazza San Francesco.

 The crypt is the most ancient nucleus of the architectural complex and dates back to the end of the 18th century.

 To date, it is the only authentic and certain trace of the ancient Palazzo Rasponi and was never used as a burial place for the Rasponi family.